isaacdnew/isaacdnew.github.io.old/projects/ice-keys/P3/project-notes.md

 4. The high notes are too loud compared to the low notes.
 5. The keys’ tails were too big, so I trimmed them.
 Now the keys don’t line up.
 6. A few keys squeak along the spring contact when pressed or released.
+7. The tuning plug on the lowest note interferes with the mouth, preventing sound.

 ### Solutions